ga642381/FlappyBird/README.md

 <b>Playing</b><br>
 <img src="./readme_material/playingScreen.png" width="40%">

-* Press the spacebar to fly higher
+* Press the spacebar to fly higher.
 * Touch the fire <img src="./readme_material/fire.png" width="2.5%">
   , then the bird will be invincible <img src="./readme_material/redbird-upflap-fire.png" width="7%"> and fly through the pipes.